code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/action/IN.md

 ## A letter to share with your school board, or district/school administrator

+* Please use your personal email accounts and send the email on your own time.
+* Please note that you may be sending this communication to your employer.

 Dear Administrator,

 I’m writing to urge you to implement a district-wide change to allow computer science to count as a graduation credit under Indian's Core 40, and communicate the change to all students.